Launching a product online can be daunting, especially if your business is bootstrapped.

 This headline should also reaffirm the offer you had in your social media post/advertisement, which in this case, is the product’s value proposition.

-- Striking images: There are two main images on this landing page — one to catch the visitors’ attention, and one further down that will relate back to your product.
+- Striking images: There are two high-quality images on this landing page — one to catch the visitors’ attention, and one further down that will relate back to your product.

 They not only make the page more aesthetically pleasing, but research says 80% of users are more likely to read content that’s paired with bold, attention-grabbing imagery.